severalnines/docs/user-guide/dashboard.rst

 	- ClusterControl global settings.
 See `Settings <admin_settings.html>`_ section.

 * **Help**
-	- Documentation - Opens ClusterControl online documentation page at http://www.severalnines.com/docs
+	- Documentation - Opens ClusterControl `online documentation page <http://www.severalnines.com/docs>`_.
-	- Support Forum - Opens Severalnines community support forums at http://support.severalnines.com/forums .
+	- Support Forum - Opens Severalnines `community support forums <http://support.severalnines.com/forums>`_.
 Community users are encouraged to use this support channel.
-For licensed user, please raise a support ticket at http://support.severalnines.com/tickets/new .
+For licensed user, please raise a `support ticket <http://support.severalnines.com/tickets/new>`_.
 	- What's new? - Opens the What's new popup.
 This popup also appears the first time a user logs in after new installation or upgrade.

 * **Logout**